10 Best Fonts for Dyslexia

 10. OpenDyslexic

-OpenDyslexic is another font designed specifically for those with dyslexia, with heavy bottoms and thin tops that are meant to prevent letter flipping.
-Letters are well spaced, and each letter has a unique style.
+OpenDyslexic is another specialized font explicitly designed for those with dyslexia, with heavy bottoms and thin tops that are meant to prevent letter flipping.
+Letters are well-spaced, and each letter has a unique style.

 This is an example of OpenDyslexic font.